 - Lifelines: Two (later three) Passes for the main player, none for the strangers.
 In the premiere, the Rules Spiel didn't mention this.

 - Mystery Box: Beating each Stranger earned the share of money they were guarding.

 - Think Music: Okay, who thought epic, loud orchestral music would be a good idea for the score of a quiz show?

 - Speed Round: The whole show (and especially the "bonus" round) could be seen as one.

 - Who Wants To Be Who Wants To Be A Millionaire: $1,000,000 top prize, epic music, circular set with lots of lighting effects, etc.

-- Even worse, this show also re-uses the "shuffle" format that the syndicated version adopted in 2010; where dollar amounts are hidden behind questions (or, in this case, defeated contestants) and added to a bank, while the final dollar amounts are earned sequentially in traditional money ladder fashion.
+- Even better, the show also managed to be trendy and use a variant of the "shuffle" format the syndicated Millionaire adopted just one year prior, where dollar amounts are hidden behind questions (or, in this case, defeated contestants) and added to a bank, and the final dollar amounts are earned sequentially in traditional money ladder fashion.

 This show contains examples of:

 - Catch Phrase: "Through the door, or through the floor?"
 (Contestants who walked away with winnings could choose their exit method.
 Contestants who lost, however, couldn't.
 For obvious reasons.)